NerusSkyhigh/computationalphysics2021/README.md

 5. Berillium ground state without contraction
 6. Graphical representation of Berillium WFs and electronic densities

-### TO DO

-2. Berillium ground state with contractions

 ## Exercise 3: DFT for clusters of alkali atoms

 ### TODO